borgmatic-collective/docker-borgmatic/README.md

 list
 ```

 This will execute `borgmatic list` in your container.
-The idea is to create symlink to a script which executes this commands.
-Now create a new file `borgmatic-docker.sh` somewhere which executes above command.
+The idea is to create symlink to a script which executes this.
+Now create a new file `borgmatic-docker.sh` somewhere like your workspace or home directory.
 ```
 #!/bin/sh